nneskildsf/reloading/README.md

 - Multiple reloading functions and loops in one file
 - Reloaded functions preserve their original call signature
 - Only reload source code when changed for faster performance
-- Comprehensive exceptions and logging to let you know of errors
+- Comprehensive exceptions and logging
 - Exports locals of reloaded loops to parent locals (Python 3.13 and newer)

 ## Usage